cassmastern/lers-sandbox/docs/network_data_center_mitre.md

 # Network Security and Threat Modeling — MITRE ATT&CK

+## Why It Matters

-MITRE ATT&CK is a comprehensive framework that catalogs tactics, techniques, and procedures used by cyber adversaries, aiding organizations in understanding and defending against various attack methods.
+MITRE ATT&CK is a globally recognized framework that catalogs real-world adversary behaviors.
+Mapping ATT&CK techniques to our architecture helps anticipate attacker tactics and improve detection, response, and resilience.

-## Our Hypothetical Data Centre Network, with MITRE ATT&CK Annotations
+## ATT&CK-Based Threat Modeling

+This section applies MITRE ATT&CK techniques to our hypothetical data centre network, highlighting how adversaries might target specific components and how defenders can respond.

+### ATT&CK-Annotated Network Diagram

+The diagram below maps ATT&CK techniques to each component, helping visualize potential adversary behaviors and attack paths.

 ```mermaid
 graph TD